Harry Gallatin

-High school career
+Early life

-Growing up in Roxana, Illinois, Gallatin had taken interest in all sports and has been quoted as saying, "Competition has always been my cup of tea."
-His drive for competition was amplified during his first year in high school as he attended Wood River High School from 1940–41.
+Harry Junior "The Horse" Gallatin was born on April 26, 1927, in Roxana, Illinois, where he grew up.
+Gallatin had taken interest in all sports and has been quoted as saying, "Competition has always been my cup of tea."
+His drive for competition was amplified during his first year in high school as he attended Wood River High School from 1940 to 1941.
 Since Roxana and some other outlying communities like Bethalto had no high school of their own at the time, all the athletes in the area attended Wood River, thus increasing the level of competition among them for varsity positions.
 The following year, however, Roxana got its own high school.
 He graduated from Roxana High School in 1944, and was granted a basketball scholarship by Northeast Missouri State Teachers' College (now known as Truman State University).
 But after graduating from Roxana High School, he enlisted in the United States Navy and served until the end of World War II.

 College career

-At Northeast Missouri, he averaged 12.9 points per game and lead his team to a 59–4 record and two appearances in the NAIA tournament.
+At Northeast Missouri, Gallatin averaged 12.9 points per game and lead his team to a 59–4 record and two appearances in the NAIA tournament.
 He earned his bachelor's degree from Northeast Missouri in only two years and would later receive his master's degree in physical education from the University of Iowa in 1954.

-Professional career
+Professional basketball career

+On July 1, 1947, Gallatin was drafted by the Baltimore Bullets in the 4th round of the 1947 BAA Draft.